 I wrote about death, life, family, sadness, joy and sorrow.
 I thought it would only appeal to people with cancer, but I was wrong.
 Instead, the appeal has been far more universal.
 I receive emails from people who not only have had cancer themselves, but also those with family members who have had it.
 I hear from people who have experience with other illnesses, and also those who just want to know more about what it is like to confront mortality at an early age.
 The far-reaching emotional impact of illness affects many people, and they connect with my work.

-In October of 2012 I learned that cancer had metastasized to my lymph nodes and bones.
+In October of 2012 I learned that cancer had metastasized to my lymph nodes and bones and since that time has further metastasized to other sites.
 I now have stage IV breast cancer.
 Again I feel the need to communicate not only about the disease itself (true awareness) but also about its impact on my young family.
 My posts often give my insights into how to raise children who are resilient and can cope with inevitable hardship.
 The blog also will be a record of my love and devotion to my children.
 There is nowhere I would rather be than here with them.

 My blog also directly focuses on grief and loss.
 On September 16, 2009 my family received news that my in-laws were in a car crash.
 My beloved mother-in-law, Barbara Adams, died instantly when their car was hit head-on by a truck in Wyoming.
 My father-in-law was seriously injured in the crash.
 My blog now includes writings about the grief process in our family, including that of my children.
 As with my writings about cancer, I feel that my expressions of grief and loss will resonate with readers.